bossm8/portfoli.go/README.md

 ### Dynamic

 1. Create a directory containing two folders: `configs` and `custom`
-2. Add custom images into the directory `custom`
+2. Add your own images into the directory `custom`
-3. Copy the example yaml configurations into the `configs` directory and adjust them (for images use `/static/img/custom/<your-image>`)
+3. Copy the example yaml configurations into the `configs` directory and adjust them (for images use the path `/static/img/custom/<your-image>`)
 4. Use the prebuilt docker container to host the portfolio (the command is being run in the directory containing the two folders):
    ```bash
    docker run -it --rm \